1. Literally translated, the name for which kind of street means 'the arse of a bag'?

 4. There is a village in France near the Somme which has a one letter name.
 Which letter is it?

-5. Name the six Brad Pitt movies with a number in the film title.
+5. Name the seven Brad Pitt movies with a number in the film title.

 One point for each correct answer.